Disaster can strike quickly and without warning. It can force you to evacuate your neighborhood or confine you to your home.

 Pets are an important part of many people’s families and must be included in your family’s disaster planning.
 It is best to have a plan for your pets before a disaster strikes.

 If you have to evacuate your home due to a disaster, it is best to evacuate your pets also.
-However, keep in mind that Red Cross disaster shelters cannot accept pets because of states' health and safety regulations and other considerations.
+Keep in mind that Red Cross shelters cannot accept pets due to health and safety regulations and other considerations.
 Making alternative arrangements for your pets in advance of a disaster is strongly recommended.
 Check with hotels and motels outside of your immediate area to see if pets are allowed; ask friends or relatives outside of your immediate area if they could shelter your pets temporarily; or contact boarding facilities or veterinarians about sheltering pets in an emergency.

 We also recommend that you assemble a portable pet disaster supplies kit containing the following items: